dseguy/phptips/tips/unset_properties.rst

 	.. meta::
 		:description lang=en:
-			Unsetting Properties Surprises: Unsetting properties is always a suprise.
+			Unsetting Properties Surprises: Unsetting properties is always a surprise.

-Unsetting properties is always a suprise.
+Unsetting properties is always a surprise.

 First, if the property was typed, it yields a Fatal Error, as the property cannot be accessed before initialization.
 And, the unset destroyed the property.